pza007/wfrp_4_npc_generator/README.md

 ## Report bugs ##
 [Open Issue directly][] - note that you need a GitHub account.
+- Please provide log_file.log together with issue description to speed up the process of fixing problem.
+File can be found in main.exe directory.

 ## Contact ##
 By email: przemyslaw.zawadzki@hotmail.com